Summary

 Contract relationships:

-Documents: A141™, Owner/Design‐Builder Agreement; A145™, Owner/Design‐Builder Agreement for a One or Two Family Residential Project; A142™, Design‐Builder/Contractor Agreement; A441™, Contractor/Subcontractor Agreement for a Design‐Build Project; B143™, Design‐Builder/Architect Agreement; C141™, Owner/Consultant Agreement for a Design‐Build Project; and C441™, Architect/Consultant Agreement for a Design‐Build Project.
+Documents: A141™PDB, Owner/Design‐Builder Agreement for a Progressive Design-Build Project; , Design-Builder/Subcontractor Agreement for a Design‐Build Project; A441™, Standard Form of Agreement Between Contractor and Subcontractor for a Design-Build Project; B141™PDB, Design‐Builder/Architect Agreement for a Progressive Design-Build Project; C141™, Owner/Consultant Agreement for a Design‐Build Project; and C441™, Architect/Consultant Agreement for a Design‐Build Project.

 Integrated Project Delivery (IPD) – Transitional Documents